vicharak-in/shrike_fpga/Docs/generating_your_first_bitstream.md

 ### 3. IO Planning and PNR

-Now that we have synthesized hte verilog lets connect the signal to the Input outputs pins.
-Follow the command below to map hte required pins.
+Now that we have synthesized the verilog lets connect the signal to the Input outputs pins.
+Follow the command below to map the required pins.

- 1. Open the IO planner from the top bar in hte software.
+ 1. Open the IO planner from the top bar in the software.

 <div align="center">